rubocop/ruby-style-guide/README.md

     hash = { one: 1, two: 2 }
     ```

-* Use the new lambda literal syntax.
+* The new lambda literal syntax is preferred in Ruby 1.9.

     ```Ruby
     # bad